Last updated:

 There is no court to retreat to.
 Just the ship, and the other person.

-In space, enemies to lovers gains a claustrophobic intensity that fantasy settings rarely achieve because there is no court to retreat to, no separate wing of the castle, no enchanted forest where a character can disappear to clear their head.
+In space, enemies to lovers gains a claustrophobic intensity fantasy rarely achieves.
+There is no court to retreat to, no forest to disappear into.

 Is The Starfall Accord Spicy, or a Closed Door Slow Burn?